KevinDutier/MorningNews-frontend/README.md

 # MorningNews - Frontend

-MorningNews is a project that was made using React during my Web Developper coding bootcamp at La Capsule, Paris.
+MorningNews is a project that was made using React and Next JS during my Web Developper coding bootcamp at La Capsule, Paris.

 It is a website that displays the latest tech news articles dynamically by communicating with the News API.